 CIE Level 5 Diploma in Therapeutic Person-Centred Counselling

 Are you interested in learning about how you can help someone recover from an addiction?
 Maybe you want to learn how to support a child that is in a bad place?
-Then this course will give you all of the information you need to help someone through a very dark time in their life.
+This course will give you all of the information you need to help someone through a very dark time in their life.

-Understand how to use information, communication and technology ICT
+- Understand how to use information, communication and technology ICT.

-Discover counselling strategies for both adults and children
+- Discover counselling strategies for both adults and children.

-Learn how to help someone through bereavement
+- Learn how to help someone through bereavement.

-Explore how to support someone that is addicted to alcohol and drugs
+- Explore how to support someone that is addicted to alcohol and drugs.

-Understand money can be an enemy for some people
+- Understand money can be an enemy for some people.

-Learn about how to deal with someone that has lost a loved one to war, suicide, terrorism and violence
+- Learn about how to deal with someone that has lost a loved one to war, suicide, terrorism and violence.

+This level 5 diploma is focused on developing your skills in person-centred counselling, developing your therapeutic skills.
 The course will allow you to study when and where you want, at your own pace.

 You will receive all of the course material through an online eLearning portal, so it couldn’t be easier.
 Our experienced and friendly tutors are always a click away by email, giving you advice and helping you through your course.